aclaf/flagrant/docs/explanation/concepts.md

 ### Strict positional mode

 Strict positional mode enforces POSIX-style ordering where all options must precede all positional arguments.
-Once the parser encounters the first positional argument in strict mode, all subsequent arguments that look like options are treated as positional values instead.
+Once the parser encounters the first positional argument in strict mode, all following arguments that look like options are treated as positional values instead.

-Without strict mode (the default), options and positionals can be freely interspersed: `program file.txt --verbose --output result.txt` is equivalent to `program --verbose --output result.txt file.txt`.
+Without strict mode (the default), options, and positionals can be freely interspersed: `program file.txt --verbose --output result.txt` is equivalent to `program --verbose --output result.txt file.txt`.
 Both orderings produce the same parse result.
 With strict mode enabled, the first positional argument acts as a boundary.
 Everything before it is parsed normally (options as options, positionals as positionals).
 Everything after it becomes positional, even if it looks like an option: `program --verbose file.txt --output result.txt` would parse `--verbose` as an option but `--output` and `result.txt` as positionals because they follow the first positional `file.txt`.

 Strict mode is useful for implementing POSIX-compliant parsers and for commands that need to accept option-like values as positional arguments without ambiguity.
 It shifts the parser from flexible GNU-style ordering to strict POSIX-style ordering.